arafi6624/Light_and_Sound_Memory_Game/README.md

 * [x] Computer picks a different pattern each time the game is played
 * [x] Player only loses after 3 mistakes (instead of on the first mistake)
 * [x] Game button appearance change goes beyond color (e.g. add an image)
-* [ ] Game button sound is more complex than a single tone (e.g. an audio file, a chord, a sequence of multiple tones)
-* [ ] User has a limited amount of time to enter their guess on each turn

 ## Video Walkthrough (GIF)